Xitee1/FileSync/README.md

 Also, you don't have to use the startSyncScheduler method.
 You can also do this scheduler by yourself.
 The syncScheduler just executes syncFiles(group); for each group.

+Don't forget to put "FileSync" as Depend or Softdepend

 ```java
 // Manage the Sync-System
 FileSyncManager.setAllowUpload(false); // Allow/Disallow this server to upload files